 Q: Why does the System Operator require multiple generator models?

 A: We need generator models for power system analysis in the System Operator’s online and offline tools.
 Inverter-based resources interact with the grid differently to other types of generators.
 They bring a different set of challenges to the power system that need to be studied using power system analysis tools.
 Due to these different challenges, different types of studies need to be conducted (RMS and EMT) and these tools require the appropriate models.
+You can read more about the requirements on our Power System Studies and Modelling webpage.

 The System Operator also provides an EMI (Electricity Market Information) case (with a Power Factory Power System Casefile) that is published on the Electricity Authority's website here.
 This is made available for public use to conduct power system studies.

-Asset Owners are best placed to source generating plant through their vendors and equipment manufacturers.
+Asset owners are best placed to source generating plant models through their vendors and equipment manufacturers.
 As mentioned in section three of the GL-EA-404 Generation Commissioning Process document, these models need to validated against test results to ensure that accurate plant performance is captured in our modelling.
 This step occurs in the closeout phase.

 Q: Commissioning and testing are complete.
 What next?